aditya-sai-parise5430/Music_for_everyone/README.md

-# 🎵 Musicforfree – Web Music Player
+# 🎵 MusicforEveryone – Web Music Player

 A sleek, responsive web-based music player inspired by Spotify, built using HTML, CSS, and JavaScript.
 Users can browse a sample playlist, play/pause songs, and view real-time updates of the currently playing track.